Black Panther’s legacy will ‘live on forever’

 “The ancestors spoke through him.”
 Tributes are flooding in for Chadwick Boseman, who died last week aged only 43.
 He was a “superhero for many” as Black Panther in the Marvel films, a “young, gifted and black” actor who inspired a generation.
 The final tweet on his Twitter account has become the most “liked” of all time.

 This wave of grief reflects the impact the 2018 film had around the world.
 For millions of fans, Black Panther was like nothing they had seen before.
-A black superhero who was not a sidekick or a subplot but the main character of his own Hollywood blockbuster, surrounded by a predominantly black cast.
+A black superhero who was not a side-kick or a subplot, but the main character of his own Hollywood blockbuster, surrounded by a predominantly black cast.

 Boseman played King T’Challa of Wakanda, a fictionalised African nation, technologically superior to the rest of the world.
-A utopian country, where wealth and power are fairly distributed and natural resources are controlled by Africans.

 Wakanda is an alternative Africa, not limited by these negative stereotypes.
 It belongs to a cultural movement called Afrofuturism, that envisions a world shaped by African technology and creativity.

-Or is it?
 The UN expects Africa’s population to double in the next 25 years, with 43% of Africans joining the global middle class by 2030.
 With an average age of 20, compared to 43 in Europe, Africa is a young, growing and entrepreneurial continent that may dominate the next century.

 But is the future African?